dinarazhorabek/ds_projects/Inertia Trading/README.md

 - **Testing Period:** 2020–2022

 ### Linear Classification Baseline
-A simple visual rule discovered in 2023—
-**μ = −100** —cleanly separated green and red weeks.
+A simple visual rule from 2023 showed that a vertical cutoff at **μ = −100** cleanly separates green and red weeks.
 Applied to 2024, this rule achieved **100% accuracy** and produced a **$162.39** profit from a $100 initial investment.

 ### Machine Learning Models